UniqueNetwork/unique-sdk/packages/web/README.md

 POST /extrinsic/submit
 ```

-Send the signed extrinsic to the chain
+Send the signed extrinsic to the chain.

 #### Request body